How Keto Helped Us Lose Weight & Increase Our Energy Levels

 - Cut in big pieces the other half of the salmon and stir it into the mixture with the Parmesan cheese.
 Cover the dish with some baking paper and cook in a Bain Marie for an hour.
 Cut the Frittata in 12 square portions.

-- Place in a small saucepan blueberries, stevia and lemon juice, cover and cook for 10 min.
+- Place in a small saucepan the blueberries, stevia and lemon juice, cover and cook for 10 min.
 Let it cold a bit and blend the mixture.
-In the same saucepan heat the cream, vanilla, and gelatine.
+In the same saucepan heat the cream and gelatin.
 Stir over a medium heat until it starts boiling.
 Add the blended blueberries and mix both mixtures.
 Pour into small glasses or containers.